-\3.
-American and Municipal Government.
+3. American and Municipal Government.
 The development of American cities and their place in our political system, the various types of city government, and contemporary problems.
-Three credits; spring.
+Three credits; spring; M. W. F., 10:30.

-\51.
-Comparative European Governments.
-A study of the historical development of the major western European states, with present; extra-constitutional agencies and activities.
-Three credits; emphasis placed on contemporary problems.
+51. Comparative European Governments.
+A study of the historical development of the major western European states, with emphasis placed on contemporary problems.
 Upper division credit by arrangement with instructor.
 Three credits; winter.
 Prerequisite: History 1-2-3.